tbonewmy/Online-Feature-Screening-for-Datastream-with-Sparsity-Concept-Drifting/README.md

 For .svm sparse data, visit [https://www.sysnet.ucsd.edu/projects/url/](https://www.sysnet.ucsd.edu/projects/url/) \
 Download and put into `data/url_svmlight/`

+For any input data/data files, the Y/label/class vector can only contain numeric value and one of the label must be 1.

 ## Demo
 For a demo, see testing.py in the root directory.